Dinghy: Sail

 A typical sail choice for a dinghy is gunter rig with a shorter mast that fits within the hull when unstepped.
 Sprit rigs have no boom, and the advantage that the sail can be brailed up out of the way against the mast when rowing or motoring.
 Lug rigs are another common single sail type used in small dinghies, both standing and balanced (with some area forward of the mast), and usable with or without a boom.

 Traditional working dinghies have a lee board that can be hooked over the side.
 This does not split the cargo space.
 A sailing rudder is usually tied or clipped to a simple pair of pintles (hinge pins) on the transom with the bottom pintle being longer so that the rudder can be mounted one pintle at a time.
 The rope keeps the rudder from floating off in a wave.
 Both rudders and lee boards have swiveling tips so the dinghy can be landed.
 Rudders are often arranged so the tiller folds against the rudder to make a compact package.

 Racing dinghies usually have a daggerboard or centreboard to better sail upwind.
 The trunk is in the middle of what would otherwise be cargo area.
 A self-rescue dinghy intended to be used as a proactive lifeboat has leeboards on either side, to allow for maximum open cockpit area.

 Solar

 Solar propulsion uses hybrid flexible solar panels integrated into the bimini top supplying power to a lithium battery bank.
 Twin in-hull trolling motor produce 72 lbf of thrust powering the solar dinghy to 3 - 5 kn depending on weather conditions.
 Alternate power is supplied by a propane outboard for increased speed and range.

-Other equipment

-Additional U.S. Coast Guard required and non-required items that should always be on a dinghy:

-These are the U.S. Coast Guard's minimum requirements for recreational boats: